Separation Agreement or Bed & Board Divorce

 Bed and Board Separation and Divorce Attorneys Brick and Sea Girt NJ

-Call our Brick or Sea Girt office at (732) 812-3102 to discuss your unique needs, concerns, and situation when it comes to any kind of divorce matter in a free and confidential consultation today.
+Call our Brick or Sea Girt office at (732) 812-3102 to discuss your unique needs, concerns, and situation when it comes to any divorce matter in a free and confidential consultation today.

 Process For “Divorce from Bed and Board” in Monmouth County, NJ

-Couples must first prepare a separation agreement, which would resolve child custody, child support, equitable distribution of property, alimony, and any outstanding marital debt; which each party would and then have notarized.
-Survivor benefits under many pension plans, and certain federal benefits such as spousal social security retirement benefits, may be preserved during the divorce from bed and board.
+Couples must first prepare a separation agreement, which would resolve child custody, child support, equitable distribution of property, alimony, and any outstanding marital debt.
+Each party would and then have notarized.
+Survivor benefits under many pension plans, and certain federal benefits, such as spousal social security retirement benefits, may be preserved during the divorce from bed and board.

 Once the document is notarized, all the debts and assets shared by the couple are considered frozen and divided separately for each spouse.
 After a divorce from bed and board is granted, all new property rights stop accruing as if the parties had obtained an absolute divorce.
 Therefore, equitable distribution ends at the time of the entry of the divorce from bed and board.
 From a purely economic standpoint, the marriage is essentially over.

 Spouses who are legally separated by Divorce from Bed and Board are not obligated to live together but are still subject to other responsibilities that come with being married.
 Meaning they are to remain faithful and not break their marital vows.
-These spouses, although living separate, must still be faithful, respectful of the other’s wants and needs, and provide assistance to the other when necessary.
+These spouses, although living separate, must still be faithful, respectful of the other’s wants and needs, and assist the other when necessary.

 Religious & Financial Reasons for Seeking a Divorce from Bed and Board

-Typically after a divorce decree, a former spouse is not allowed to stay on the other’s health insurance plan.
-In light of the current pandemic and rising insurance premiums, another big reason people choose to have a divorce from bed and board is that they can retain their existing health insurance, which is often a significant financial benefit.
+Typically, a former spouse cannot stay on the other’s health insurance plan after a divorce decree.
+In light of the current pandemic and rising insurance premiums, another big reason people choose to divorce from bed and board is to retain their existing health insurance, which is often a significant financial benefit.

 Disadvantages of a Divorce From Bed & Board in Brick, NJ